stanfordjournalism/padj-code/docs/tech_setup.md

 At a high level, this tool enables you to:

 - install and use multiple versions of Python
-- install 3rd-party libraries for different Python versions and in "sandboxed" projects environments.
-In the latter case, libraries installed with uv are only available in the virtual environment for a   given project (this is useful when you're working on multiple projects that may require different versions of the same library).
+- install 3rd-party libraries for different Python versions and in "sandboxed" project environments.
+In the latter case, libraries installed with `uv` are only available in the [virtual environment](https://www.geeksforgeeks.org/python-virtual-environment/) for a given project (this is useful when you're working on multiple projects that may require different versions of the same library).

 We'll use it to install a recent version of Python and set it as our system default.

 > Keep in mind that with `uv`, you're able to install multiple
 > versions of Python and switch between them as needed.

-> Execute the below commands one by one (i.e. copy and paste each row
-> individually rather than all the commands at once).

-Open a *new* Terminal shell and make sure you are in your home directory.
+Open a *new* Terminal shell.

 Now install `uv` using Homebrew: